-Kent may be known as the Garden of England, but its coastline can also hold its own: nine beaches on the Isle of Thanet, the county’s north-eastern tip, won Blue Flag awards in 2010.
+Kent may be known as the Garden of England, but its coastline can also hold its own and constantly beaches are awarded the Blue Flag.
 The white chalk cliffs provide photogenic backdrops at a few beaches, notably Botany and Joss Bay, but most of these hardy strands are not classic golden strands.

 What they lack in postcard good looks, however, they make up for in character and atmosphere, while the county’s picturesque coastal towns and villages are the stuff of English Heritage calendars: old-fashioned Broadstairs and medieval Sandwich, Canterbury and its cathedral.
 To cater for weekending Londoners, a restaurant culture is emerging alongside the new wave of boutique hotels.
 The opening in 2011 of the Turner Contemporary in Margate, Tracey Emin’s hometown, should cement the Kent coast’s status as a fashionable destination.